Continued from A Mennonite Makeover

 I just stood there and watched him trying to figure out where I was.
-He looked past me a few times until he finally recognised me.
+He looked past me a few times until he finally recognized me.
 He came walking over with his hands in his pockets and a confused look on his face.
 When he got closer he stopped and looked at me.
 It looked like he wanted to say something but he didn’t.
-He just came closer and put his arms around me, squeezed me tight against him, lifted me up and spun me around.
+He just came closer and put his arms around me, squeezed me tight against him, lifted me up, and spun me around.

 When he put me down, Sam had gotten back with my wine and handed it to me.

 “It’s my pleasure,” he answered and turned to George, shook his hand and said, “Hey, George, how’s it going?”

 Just as George said, “Great, how are you, Sam?”
 Bree came over and asked me if she could have a moment alone with George.

 “Anna and I will go find a seat.
 We can catch up with you later.
 Come on, let's go find a seat,” Sam explained.

 I followed Sam to the living room and we sat down on a sofa.

 “Bree sure is having a really hard time letting go of George.
 I guess once you love him you can't un-love him,” Sam said.

 “Yes!
 I imagine that it would be impossible to un-love him,” I replied.

 “Let's talk about something else.
 What have you been up to, what do you do when you’re not at work?” he asked.